-As children reach the end of their primary school years, they may be interested in taking on leaderships roles.
-In Grades Five or Six children are typically given the opportunity to be school captain, sports captains or take on leadership roles in activities outside of school.
+As children reach the end of their primary school years, they may be interested in taking on leadership roles.
+In Grades Five or Six children are typically allowed to be school captains, or sports captains or take on leadership roles in activities outside of school

 Help your child think like a leader and prepare for the important task ahead by focusing on these skills at any age: